andrewsunglaekim/wdi_dc5_instructors/w01/lesson_plans/d02ama_ruby_basics/lesson_plan.md

 - List potential data types(2m)
 	- list data types(objects)
+		- in the next couple of weeks, we'll be talking alot about objects. all you need to know for now is:
 			- objects have data/info
 			- objects have methods
+	- similar things to do for each datatype
+		- class
+		- docs
+		- show example methods
 	- string(show them the documentation)
 	- floats
 	- integers(FIXNUM)(show docs)
 	- boolean
 	- symbol (immutable lightweight string, tend to use them as labels, or options)
-	- similar things to do for each datatype
-		- class
-		- docs
-		- show example methods
+	- nil

 - use variables within REPL, question students while exploring about mutability and assignment(narrate 10m)
 	- ask why we use variables?